A printout for your doctor

 The majority don’t ‘whoop’.
 Most cases go unrecognised because the patient looks well, there are no physical signs and you never hear them cough.

 Most labs can now do simple blood test for pertussis toxin IgG.
 Ask for “pertussis antibodies” at least 2 weeks into the illness.
 PCR can be done on a dry throat swab any time in the first few weeks.
 Oral fluid tests are also done after 2 weeks.
+In the UK, informing the Health Protection Team should initiate the testing process.

 WHO clinical diagnosis requires 3 weeks of paroxysmal coughing only.